Proudly not-for-profit since 1951.

 Understanding the Medicare Levy Surcharge

-The MLS is calculated in addition to the standard Medicare Levy of 2%.
-It applies to a person and his or her dependants, including his or her spouse.
-A dependent is classified in this case as any children under 21 years of age, or any children who are full-time students and are under 25 years of age.
+High income earners (see the table below) who don’t have Hospital cover have to pay an extra 1-1.5% tax, on top of the standard Medicare Levy of 2%.
+It applies to an individual and his or her dependants, including spouse or partner.
+A dependent is any child under 21, or any child or children who are full-time students and under 25.

-The MLS is paid on any period during which the person does not have hospital cover.
-Those who are exempt from the Medicare Levy do not need to pay the MLS.
+The MLS is paid in any period without Hospital cover.
+Those who are exempt from the Medicare Levy don’t to pay the MLS.

 Suspension of membership

-If you apply to CBHS to suspend your hospital cover for a short period, and we agree, this period of suspension may affect your MLS liability.
+If you choose to suspend your Hospital cover for a short period, and we approve the suspension, this period may affect your MLS liability.

 Income thresholds and surcharge levels

-If you need to pay the MLS, it will be included with the Medicare Levy on your notice of assessment from the Australian Tax Office.
+If you need to pay the MLS, it will be included with the Medicare Levy on your notice of assessment from the Australian Tax Office (ATO).

 If as a couple or a single parent you have two or more children, the family income threshold is increased by $1,500 for every MLS dependent child after the first child.
 For example, if you have three dependent children, your family income threshold will increase by $3,000.